This story was inspired when I was on my first residential creative writing course at Urchfont Manor back in March 2012.

 Published by Dahlia Publishing – Leicester Writes Short Story Prize Anthology 2019

-If you enjoyed reading this story then why not look at my family saga novels House of Grace and The Coal Miner’s Son?
+If you enjoyed reading this story then you may like my family saga House of Grace trilogy

 FREE to READ on KINDLE UNLIMITED